bessey/bt-elixir/README.md

 - Connect to peers and handshake with them
 - Record what pieces individual peers actually have

-## Wrong

-- Thought bitfield was per block, but its just per piece, need to fix

 ## To Do

 - Send requests for blocks